Introduction to Data Mining

 - Think of data as a large ground/rocky surface.
-We don’t know what is inside it, we don’t know if something useful is beneath the rocks.
+We don’t know what is inside it; we don’t know if something useful is beneath the rocks.

-- In this introduction to Data mining we are looking for hidden information but without any idea about what type of information we want to find and what we plan to use it for once, we find it.
+- In this introduction to data mining, we are looking for hidden information, but without any idea about what type of information we want to find and what we plan to use it for once, we find it.

 - So there is a Mobile network operator.
-They consult a Data miner to dig into the call records of the operator.
+They consult a data-miner to dig into the call records of the operator.
 No specific targets are given to the Data Miner.

 - A quantitative target of finding at least 2 new patterns in a month is given.

-- This information is shared with the management and they come up with the plan to reduce the international call rates on Wednesdays and start a campaign.
+- This information is shared with the management, and they come up with the plan to reduce the international call rates on Wednesdays and start a campaign.

-Steps involved in Data Mining:
+Steps involved in Data Mining

-In this Introduction to data mining, we will understand every aspect of the business objectives and needs.
+In this introduction to data mining, we will understand every aspect of the business objectives and needs.
 The current situation is assessed by finding the resources, assumptions and other important factors.
 Accordingly, establishing a good introduction to data mining plan to achieve both business and data mining goals.

-Once the data set is identified, it is selected, cleaned, constructed and formatted in the desired form.
+Once the data set is identified, it is selected, cleaned, constructed, and formatted in the desired form.

-Techniques used in Data Mining:
+Techniques used in Data Mining

 It is used to determine when something is noticeably different from the regular pattern.
 It is used to eliminate any database inconsistencies or anomalies at the source.

-Is Data Mining ethical?
+Is Data Mining Ethical?

 Yes, the internet has helped me simplify my trip.
-After all, if I do decide to visit Goa, I would need to sleep somewhere and an ad showing me a hotel is much more useful than an ad showing me random clothes to buy.
+After all, if I decide to visit Goa, I would need to sleep somewhere and an ad showing me a hotel is much more useful than an ad showing me random clothes to buy.

 Yes!
-Why would a data mining company which I have never heard before, know where I am going on a vacation.
+Why would a data mining company I have never heard of before, know where I am going on a vacation.
 What if I haven’t told anyone about this trip, but here the internet suddenly knows I am going there.
 The truth is, the business model of the data mining company depends on this.
 They collect this data via cookies and scripts, then they sell it to advertisers who, in turn, try to sell me something else (In this case, a hotel room).

 So it could be good or bad depending on the way we look at it.
 Also, we could always switch off the cookies or go incognito in the above case.
-Though whatever be the case one thing is for sure.
+Though whatever be the case, one thing is for sure.
 Data mining is here to stay.